kyco/host/README.md

 Nothing extra is needed for compiling

 No binaries are included.
 A compile is necessary.
-Tested with g++ in Linux Mint for both 32 bit & 64 bit installs.
+Tested with g++ in Debian for both 32 bit & 64 bit installs.

 Compile using: